tryton/tryton/doc/index.rst

 - Purchase Lines:

   - Type: The type of the line.
-The default value is *Line* which means that the current purchase contains the fields defined hereunder.
+The default value is *Line* which means that the current purchase line contains the fields defined hereunder.
 The other values of Type (*Comment*, *Subtotal*, *Title*) are used to add extra lines that will appear on the report, thus allowing to easily customise it.